-Before You Set Up Alexa:
+Before You Start:

-How to Set Up Alexa on Your Echo Devices
+How To Set Up Alexa on Your Echo Devices

-- Then select Add a Device.
-This will be the first option at the top of your screen.
+- Next, tap Add Device.
+You will see this in a pop-up at the bottom of your screen.

-- Next, select your WiFi network and enter your password.
+- Then, select your WiFi network and enter your password.
 If you don’t see your WiFi network listed after a minute, tap Rescan Network.
 If you have already set up an Alexa device before, it might try to connect to your saved WiFi network automatically.

 - Next, choose a language.
 Then tap Continue.